Mhuzvar/RadioPBS/README.md

 In `Install the GRUB bootloader`, choose `<No>` to force GRUB to removable path, `<Yes>` to updating NVRAM variables and `<No>` to `os-prober`.

 Select `Finish the installation`, `<Yes>` to UTC clock and `<Continue>` to reboot.
-The base system should be installed and ready.
+The base system should be installed and ready[^swap].
+[^swap]: System has no swap yet, will be added later.

 ### Preparing the system